kube-rs/website/docs/controllers/observability.md

 The above metric setup should comprise the core need of a **standard** controller (although you may have [more things to care about](https://sirupsen.com/metrics) than our simple example).

+!!! note "kube-state-metrics"

+    It is possible to derive metrics from conditions and fields in your CRD schema using [runtime flags to `kube-state-metrics`](https://github.com/kubernetes/kube-state-metrics/blob/main/docs/customresourcestate-metrics.md) without instrumentation, but since this is an implicit dependency for operators, it should not be a default.

 You will also want resource utilization metrics, but this is typically handled upstream.
 E.g. cpu/memory utilization metrics are generally available via kubelet's metrics and other utilization metrics can be gathered from [node_exporter](https://github.com/prometheus/node_exporter).

 !!! note "tokio-metrics"

     New **experimental** runtime metrics are also availble for the tokio runtime via [tokio-metrics](https://github.com/tokio-rs/tokio-metrics).

 --8<-- "includes/abbreviations.md"
 --8<-- "includes/links.md"